jcalabres/WindowShark/README.md

 # How it works?

 Initially, when the user is infected with this malware, the malware will hide itself in a temporal folder.
-Also, will be added to the startup processes.
+Also, it will be added to the startup processes.

-All the pressed keyboard buttons will be recorded and sended every XX minutes.
+All the pressed keyboard buttons will be recorded and sent every XX minutes.

 # Features

 * The malware hide itself on temporal folders.
 * The malware startups within the system.
 * All the keyboard buttons pressed will be recorded.
-* All the keyboard buttons pressed will be sended.
+* All the keyboard buttons pressed will be sent.

 # TODO